 EXCEPTIONAL STUDENTS

-In INCLUSIVE CLASSROOMS
+In Emotional Intelligence, INCLUSIVE CLASSROOMS

 The project that started two years ago with the publication of Ei4ESL has happily arrived at its destination and training sessions specifically for EOI teachers of «exceptional students» will see the light next academic year 2023 – 2024.

-Promoting acts for this non-profit compilation of speaking activities for the English classroom as a fund raising platform were numerous and varied, such as
+Actions to promote this non-profit compilation of speaking activities for the English classroom as a fund raising platform were numerous and varied, such as

 • book signing events,